kevineo/learning/rails/setup/README.md

 | Raspberry Pi Ubuntu Mate 15.04 64-bit      |  0.5.0   | tested working |

 # To start
 1) Installation needs sudo or admin authority.
-Please request from your admin / owner if you do have sudo password.
+Please request from your admin / owner if you do not have the sudo password.

 <br><br>